Preparing for a Productive Parent-Teacher Conference

 Getting a Good Start

 Parents should try to establish a positive relationship with the teacher.
 One way to do this is to comment on something that reflects well upon the teacher.
-For example, thank the teacher for having made thoughtful notes on your child’s homework or for special attention in helping your child learn to multiply.
+For example, thank the teacher for having made thoughtful notes on your child’s homework or for the special attention in helping your child learn to multiply.

 How is My Child Doing?